 Amendments to the proposed Draft Bylaw text since Draft Two aim to prevent Mission expansion or “Mission creep” by stating that ICANN’s commitment to respect internationally recognized Human Rights is conducted “within its Mission and in its operations.”

 The proposed Draft Bylaw does not impose any enforcement duty on ICANN, or any obligation on ICANN to take action in furtherance of the Bylaw.

-Additionally, the CCWG-Accountability has identified several work areas that need to be undertaken as part of Work Stream 2 in order to fully operationalize ICANN’s commitment to Human Rights, including the development of a Framework of Interpretation.
+The proposed Draft Bylaw also clarifies that no IRP challenges can be made on the grounds of this Bylaw until a Framework of Interpretation on Human Rights (FOI-HR) is developed and approved as part of Work Stream 2 Activities.
+It further clarifies that acceptance of the FOI-HR will require the same process as for Work Stream 1 Recommendations (as agreed for all Work Stream 2 Recommendations).

-To ensure that the work assigned to Work Stream 2 takes place, the Draft Bylaw text has been modified to combine the original proposed text and that of the originally proposed interim bylaw so that a single bylaw establishes both the commitment for ICANN to respect Human Rights and sets the scene to charter a group that will develop the Framework of Interpretation for its proper implementation as part of WS2.
-Until the Framework of Interpretation is developed, the proposed Draft Bylaw will not enter into force, hence minimizing the possibility of facing unintended consequences as raised by some commenters, including the ICANN Board of Directors.
+Additionally, the CCWG-Accountability has identified several work areas that need to be undertaken as part of Work Stream 2 in order to fully operationalize ICANN’s commitment to Human Rights.

 2. CCWG-Accountability Recommendations